 When you think about heading to Mooloolaba for a bite to eat, quite often fish and chips will come to mind—enter Saltwater Fish & Chippery.
 This casual seafood restaurant has a charming nautical-themed decor and is situated on the deck at The Wharf.
 With locals and tourists drawn to the picturesque location and classic flavours, it’s here that you’ll find some of the best fish and chips on the Sunshine Coast, and of course the chip butty–piping hot chips sandwiched between two slices of fresh white bread lathered with salted butter.
 Alternatively, you can sit down and stay a while, ordering from their bistro-style menu with dishes such as blue swimmer crab spaghettini, seafood risotto and Mooloolaba prawn roll.

 Born from a love of the American southern culture of slow-cooked soul food shared with the ones you love, Dirty Moes delivers unpretentious eats on the daily and is easily one of the best restaurants in Mooloolaba.
 So it’s no surprise you can come to expect ‘Low 'n' Slow’ platters of succulent, fall-off-the-bone meat.
 Wash it down with a glass of hand-crafted beer, whiskey or their famous sticky date espresso martini.
 Wednesday night is brisket night at Dirty Moes and every Thursday, they bring out the big guns with an epic selection of burgers.

-If you’re one of those people who like being spoilt for choice when looking at a menu, then you’ll find your happy place at Bamboo House.
+If you’re one of those people who like being spoilt for choice when looking at a menu, then you’ll find your happy place at Flaming Sushi House (previously Bamboo House).
 This BYO restaurant offers almost every type of Japanese dish you can think of and it won’t break the bank.
 With most Don bowls and giant sushi rolls coming in at under $15, your pocket change will go a long way here.

 Image credit: Amy Higg for Urban List